nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### Core `transfer` Behavior

 FA2 token contracts MUST always implement this behavior.
-The rest of permission behaviors are OPTIONAL.

 * Every transfer operation MUST happen atomically and in order.
 If at least one transfer in the batch cannot be completed, the whole transaction MUST fail, all